igorrCarvalho/Project-Mysql-One-For-All/README.md

 # Welcome to the project MySQL One For All repositorie!
 This project was made using MySQL knowledge.
-It creates a new similar spotify database, it is a project just to gain some experience in MySQL.
+It creates a new similar spotify normalized database, it is a project just to gain some experience in MySQL.

 # Development